heungjae/actifio/sky/oracle/install.md

 ```
 If the result of value is null, then get the correct ASM disk string value for existing ASM disks before proceeding with Actifio protection.
 The Actifio backup will add its diskstring path (/dev/actifio/asm/*) for its backup staging disk to map to ASM.
 Add `ORCL:*` to asm_diskstring using the `alter system set asm_diskstring='ORCL:*' ;` command.

+Following are some SQL scripts to list the members of the ASM diskgroup:
 ```
 set lines 120
 col name for a30